nharbiso/slither/README.md

 # Slither+

-**README for term-project-kkashyap-mpan11-nharbiso-plestz**.
-Within this document, the following is contained:

-1. Project Overview

-2. Project Details: Structure, Design, and Implementation Walkthrough

-3. Errors & Bugs

-4. Test Suite Summary

-5. 'How To Get Started' Guide

 # Project Overview

 This project is a modified recreation of the hit video game [slither.io](http://slither.io/).
-Among notable features contained in this version that the original game lacks is the ability to play with friends in custom game lobbies via unique *game codes*.
+Among notable features contained in this version that the original game lacks is the ability to play with friends in custom game lobbies via unique *game codes*. <br>
+With the help of websockets, a multithreaded server, and a dynamic client, this multiplayer game was successfully implemented with minimal lag.

 ## CSCI0320 Term Project: *Slither+*

-At a basic level, this full-stack project is made up of a backend (Java) server combined with a frontend (TypeScript/React) client, which in coalition allow for full functionality of the Slither+ game.
+This full-stack project is composed of a backend (Java) server combined with a frontend (TypeScript/React) client, which in coalition allow for full functionality of the Slither+ game.
+It uses websockets as the communication protocol between the server and all the clients.

 ***Repository Link***: [https://github.com/cs0320-f2022/term-project-kkashyap-mpan11-nharbiso-plestz](https://github.com/cs0320-f2022/term-project-kkashyap-mpan11-nharbiso-plestz)